WilliamRagstad/WilliamRagstad.github.io/content/posts/lamda-calculus.md

 I've kept the otherwise removed lambda symbols ( $\cancel{\lambda x}$ ) to show the recursive nature of the function.
 As you can see, the expression does **not** reduce to a simpler form, and it is **non-terminating**.
-This is not useful for anything particularly interesting, but other combinators based on recursion have more practical applications.
+This is not useful for anything particularly interesting, but other combinators based on recursion have more practical applications.[^CL]

 Let's try to break down each implicit "sub-step" when performing $\beta$-reduction: